|

 22. traditional

-consisting of or derived from tradition
+consisting of or derived from a practice of long standing

 A myth is symbolic narrative, usually of unknown origin and at least partly traditional, that ostensibly relates actual events and that is especially associated with religious belief...